 As a new Council, we've thought hard about what to put in our first Draft Annual Plan.
 What's clear to us is that the Council's accounting systems, monitoring and reporting have not been good enough in the past.
-The result has been years of losses which have meant the Council has had to borrow to pay some of its costs.
+The result has been years of losses which have meant the Council has had to borrow and expend reserves to pay some of its costs and spent its reserves.